Alumni Association

 Angelo and Jennette Volpe Library

-The Office of Multicultural Affairs is located in the Leona Lusk Officer Black Cultural Center, which houses a computer lab, conference room, and a library of African-American authors.
-We hope you will come visit and relax.
-It is a great place to meet new friends and become involved with student organizations
+The Office of Intercultural Affairs is located in the Leona Lusk Officer Black Cultural Center, on the second floor of the Roaden University Center 258.
+The center houses a computer lab, conference room, and a library of African-American authors.

 Residential Life